pikesley/pikesley.org.astro/p.org/src/pages/blog/2023/03/06/mastodon-powered-comments-in-astro.md

   {frontmatter.mastodon && <MastodonComments mastodon={frontmatter.mastodon} />}
 ```

 This site also has [`project`](/projects) pages - a project is basically a blogpost generated from a Github README.
-These are driven from [some JSON](https://github.com/pikesley/pikesley.org.astro/blob/main/p.org/src/data/projects.json) which feeds a [dynamic Astro page](https://github.com/pikesley/pikesley.org.astro/blob/main/p.org/src/pages/projects/%5Bproject%5D.astro), which is rendered through the [ProjectPage](https://github.com/pikesley/pikesley.org.astro/blob/main/p.org/src/layouts/ProjectPage.astro) layout and similarly, if there's a `mastodon` object in the object, we call the component:
+These are driven from [some JSON](https://github.com/pikesley/pikesley.org.astro/blob/main/p.org/src/data/projects.json) which feeds a [dynamic Astro page](https://github.com/pikesley/pikesley.org.astro/blob/main/p.org/src/pages/projects/%5Bproject%5D.astro), which is rendered through the [ProjectPage](https://github.com/pikesley/pikesley.org.astro/blob/main/p.org/src/layouts/ProjectPage.astro) layout and similarly, if there's a `mastodon` object in the enclosing object, we call the component:

 ```
   {mastodon && <MastodonComments mastodon={mastodon}>}